spacetimeengineer/mupy/README.md

 μpy or mupy is a shorthand for python manufacturing utility and reffers to a new system development technology implemented in the form of a python pip installable package.
 The μpy package essentially proposes to the open source community a roughly defined model for designing, distributing and manufacturing technology with an emphasis on community, modularity, decentralization, scaling, customization, parametrization, encodability and certification.

 ### Note from the developer
 This package has gotten a little out of hand and mabye a little over engineered too and not without it's shortcomings also but there is something very real and very powerful here.
+You couldnt possibly know from reading this repository but .

 It was my best attempt to create something that may actuallly have the potential to change the world.
-You couldnt possibly know from reading this repository but .
+I know how that sounds and I expect you to be critical as you should be.
+This package is something more than a simple prototype but less than a fully defined system and I make no apologies as this is malliable as it involves  community if it is to become anything more than what it is.
+I have fufilled my requirements for it and I intend to develop myown operations with it.

 This package reflects a vision for the future and how we may consider workign together to build it.
 This package represents a small pin hole which lets in a light representing a future so bright that it may be worth atleast trying out.
 It's really hard to explain what I mean becasue I dont know exactly what I mean but I have seen it in my dreams and I could of never convinced anybody anyway what I thought could possible in our lifetimes unless I made something to prove it but even still you need the eyes to see and the ears to isten.

+If you knew what I knew then you wouldnt of been able to stop yourself from building it.

 ### Why build mupy